CassadyCampos/mint_to_expenses/README.md

 2. (Optional) Modify any categories you'd like to filter out and not include in the end results within mint_to_expenses_transform.py.

+2. 1.
+If running on a fresh machine, you may need to install python and make sure you have these packages installed pip install pandas pip install openpyxl

 3. When you're ready run the script command
 'python mint_to_expenses_transform.py'